Mapping cell cortex rheology to tissue rheology, and vice-versa: Discussion and perspectives

 Our results are based on several simplifying assumptions that may be relaxed in the future, for instance considering the effect of disorder (whose impact may be assessed by numerical simulations)~\cite{Kruyt2007}; an asymmetry in apico-basal tension or moduli~\cite{Messal2019,Fouchard2020}; a realistic bulk cell rheologyl~\cite{Verdier2009} or different boundary conditions~\cite{Harris2013}.
 In the experiments~\cite{Wyatt2019} a finite initial tension of the monolayer is observed in the $x$-direction.
 Moreover, an actin cable is present along each free, lateral edge of the suspended monolayer.
 These edges being slightly curved, they probably exert some tension on the monolayer in the $y$-direction.
 The initial monolayer tension seems isotropic in the $xy$-plane (see Fig.~2a in~\cite{Wyatt2019}).
 We have here neglected any such initial monolayer tension.
 While we focused on the planar geometry characteristic of cell monolayers, a natural extension would be to represent a 3D tissue (for instance a cellular spheroid) by a tiling composed of Kelvin cells, for which the low frequency, elastic limit has been established in the field of liquid foams~\cite{Reynelt1993}.

 In this work, the fact that horizontal facets are assumed flat is by itself a simplification.
-Indeed, force balance implies that a right angle at the edge between lateral and horizontal faces would correspond to horizontal tension values much larger than lateral tension values.
-A more realistic geometry, with curved apical and basal faces, is left for future studies.
+Indeed, force balance implies that a right angle at the edge between lateral and horizontal facets would correspond to horizontal tension values much larger than lateral tension values.
+A more realistic geometry, with curved apical and basal facets, is left for future studies.

 Perhaps more importantly, the cells have more than two in-plane degrees of freedom and they need to obey force balance on vertical edges, see Eq.~\eqref{eq:force:balance:six:cortex:tensions}.
-Hence, even though the rectangular representative volume has to deform exactly in the same proportions as the monolayer, the cells in general do not deform homogeneously, instead they contain some elements that move in a non-affine manner.
+Hence, even though the rectangular representative volume has to deform exactly in the same proportions as the monolayer, the cells in general do not deform homogeneously, instead they contain some elements that move in a non-affine manner (see Appendix~\ref{sec:affinity}).
 Here, however, in order to simplify the description, we calculate the stress in the horizontal facets as if their deformation were homogeneous (and thus identical to the monolayer in-plane deformation).

 Implementing and validating the inverse mapping from monolayer to cell cortex rheology, depends practically on the availability of the corresponding experimental measurements.
 A first valuable contribution would be to test the monolayer in such a way as to measure two independent macroscopic moduli.
 A second milestone would be to have access to measurements of the cortex rheology of cells within a monolayer rather than of isolated single cells, as pioneered by \cite{Clement2017,Esfahani2021,Pietuch2013}.
 That may then help assessing the scaling assumption Eq.~\eqref{eq:hyp:tension:scaling} put forward in Section~\ref{sec:inversion:tension:scaling}.